 Technique in Triathlon is Key! (continued)

-In part 2 of this 3 part series will continue to examine the most common technique mistakes we see among triathletes and how to fix them.
+In the final part of the series we will address 3 more technique mistakes triathletes make and how to fix them.
 If you missed part 1, you can check it out here.
+And if you missed part 2, you can check it out here.

 Similar to cycling cadence, as you run, you should strive for a cadence of about 90 (or 180 for both feet).
 You may have noticed many elite marathoners appear to float along as they run, barely touching the ground and at a cadence in the high 90’s.